 Please remember that emails are vulnerable to viruses and human error, as well as logs of emails being kept by ISPs, so please take care when considering what to include in emails.
 Most email providers do not encrypt messages, meaning it is possible for them to be intercepted by hackers.
 If you are concerned about confidentiality in emails, please phone me instead.

-I cannot currently offer any kind of counselling via email, Skype or telephone.
+I cannot currently offer any kind of counselling via email, Skype/other online platforms, or telephone.

 Contact between sessions

-In order to keep clinical material “in the room”, between-session contact can only be for changing/cancelling/rearranging appointments.
+In order to keep clinical material “in the room”, between-session contact can only be for changing/cancelling/rearranging appointments and administrative issues.
 As a private practitioner, I cannot offer an emergency service.
-There is a list of agencies and their contact details on my useful links and others sources of help page.
+There is a list of agencies which might be able to do so, and their contact details, on my useful links and others sources of help page.

 Availability and safety